RonakJoshua/587-Final-Project/README.md

 ## Additional Details (for Reference)

-- Although not required, you can run `pip install -r requirements.txt` to install all required dependencies (this allows you to skip running all `pip install` cells in the notebooks).
+- Although not required, you can run `pip install -r requirements.txt` to install all required dependencies (this allows you to skip running all `!pip install` cells in the notebooks).
 - All training was performed on a rented NVIDIA A4000 GPU via Paperspace.